-- The Collections framework also provides factories to create synchronized collections. - static X synchronizedX(X c) - Where X can be Collection, List, Map, Set, SortedMap, SortedSet

-If we simply wrap synchronized methods around the collection will that be enough, or do we have to impose additional rules?
-Why don't we need that with the immutable collection?
+- The Collections framework also provides factories to create synchronized collections. - static X synchronizedX(X c) - Where X can be Collection, List, Map, Set, SortedMap, SortedSet If we simply wrap synchronized methods around the collection will that be enough, or do we have to impose additional rules?
+Do we need similar rules for the unmodifiable collections?

 '''

-List list = Collections.synchronizedList(new ArrayList());
+List list = Collections.synchronizedList(new ArrayList()) ;

 ...

 synchronized (list) {

-Iterator i = list.iterator();
+Iterator i = list.iterator() ;

-while (i.hasNext()) {
+while ( i.hasNext() ) {

-doSomething(i.next());

-}
+doSomething(i.next()) ;

 }

 What type of problem does this code exhibit?

 Why?
 How can it be fixed?

 '''